-- FERC Relicensing Studies (EA Engineering Science and Technology 1986, 1987) related to instream flows. - Gaging data from United States Geological Survey (USGS), SCE, and Los Angeles Department of Water and Power (LADWP). - Aerial imagery (Google Earth Pro 2019). - Channel-reach morphology in mountain drainage basins (Montgomery and Buffington 1997). - USGS 1:24,000 Topography Maps and Digital Elevation Models. - California Fire Perimeters 1879-2019 Feature Layer (FRAP 2021). - Rush Creek stream sediment survey Waugh Lake to Gem Lake (Hinkle 1988).
+- Gaging data from United States Geological Survey (USGS), SCE, and Los Angeles Department of Water and Power (LADWP). - Aerial imagery (Google Earth Pro 2019). - Channel-reach morphology in mountain drainage basins (Montgomery and Buffington 1997). - USGS 1:24,000 Topography Maps and Digital Elevation Models. - California Fire Perimeters 1879-2019 Feature Layer (FRAP 2021). - Rush Creek stream sediment survey Waugh Lake to Gem Lake (Hinkle 1988).

-- Characterization of existing stream channels (morphology, mesohabitat types, and sediment conditions). - Sediment capture in Project reservoirs. - Identification of flows necessary to maintain geomorphic processes in the Projectaffected stream segments. - Project-related sources of sediment and erosion. - Geomorphic information necessary to evaluate: - Potential restoration of the Rush Creek channel within the former lakebed of Waugh Lake; - Potential enhancement of the Rush Creek and South Rush Creek channels near SR-158 to address localized flooding; and - Sediment scour/deposition in Rush Creek near the Silver Lake inlet.
+- Characterization of existing stream channels (morphology, mesohabitat types, and sediment conditions). - Sediment capture in Project reservoirs. - Identification of flows necessary to maintain geomorphic processes in the Projectaffected stream reaches. - Project-related sources of sediment and erosion. - Geomorphic information necessary to evaluate: - Potential restoration of the Rush Creek channel within the former lakebed of Waugh Lake; - Potential enhancement of the Rush Creek and South Rush Creek channels near SR-158 to address localized flooding; and - Sediment scour/deposition in Rush Creek near the Silver Lake inlet.

-- Characterize the existing stream channels (morphology, mesohabitat types, and sediment conditions) in the Project-affected stream segments. - Characterize sediment capture/deposition in the Project reservoirs. - Develop information to assist in the identification of flows necessary to maintain geomorphic processes in the Project-affected stream segments.
+- Characterize the existing stream channels (morphology, mesohabitat types, and sediment conditions) in the Project-affected stream reaches. - Characterize sediment capture/deposition in the Project reservoirs. - Develop information to assist in the identification of flows necessary to maintain geomorphic processes in the Project-affected stream reaches. - Identify historical and existing sources of sediment within and adjacent to Projectaffected stream reaches, Project reservoirs, and other Project facilities, including major gullies; areas of vegetation and/or soil loss; hillslope destabilization; and erosion associated with ongoing operation and maintenance of the Project.
+Natural sources of sediment unrelated to the Project will also be documented in the Project vicinity.

-- Identify historical and existing sources of sediment within and adjacent to Projectaffected stream segments, Project reservoirs, and other Project facilities, including major gullies; areas of vegetation and/or soil loss; hillslope destabilization; and erosion associated with ongoing operation and maintenance of the Project.
-Natural sources of sediment unrelated to the Project will also be documented in the Project vicinity. - Provide a geomorphic analysis, as needed, to evaluate: - Potential restoration of the Rush Creek channel within the former lakebed of Waugh Lake; - Potential enhancement of the Rush Creek and South Rush Creek channels near SR-158 to address localized flooding; and - Sediment scour/deposition in Rush Creek near the Silver Lake inlet.
+- Provide a geomorphic analysis, as needed, to evaluate: - Potential restoration of the Rush Creek channel within the former lakebed of Waugh Lake; - Potential enhancement of the Rush Creek and South Rush Creek channels near SR-158 to address localized flooding; and - Sediment scour/deposition in Rush Creek near the Silver Lake inlet.

-- The study area for geomorphology includes Project-affected stream segments, Project reservoirs, and Project facilities.
+- The study area for geomorphology includes Project-affected stream reaches, Project reservoirs, and Project facilities.
 Geomorphology sampling sites are identified in Table AQ 5-1 and Map 5-1.
-Table AQ 5-2 provides a list of Project facilities. - Studies will not be conducted at locations where access is unsafe (e.g., where there is very steep terrain) or on private property for which SCE has not received specific approval from the landowner to enter the property to perform the study. - For study elements proposed within the Ansel Adams Wilderness, SCE will provide a complete catalog of all temporary installations or equipment including, but not limited to, transect markers, their locations, timeline of scheduled use, and recommended disposal methods or removal, prior to any installation.
-SCE will also provide confirmation of removal of any temporary installations to the Forest Service at the end of the study period.
+Table AQ 5-2 provides a list of Project facilities. - Studies will not be conducted at locations where access is unsafe (e.g., where there is very steep terrain) or on private property for which SCE has not received specific approval from the landowner to enter the property to perform the study.

-The following describes the geomorphology study approach which includes data collection and analyses for: (1) characterizing channel conditions in the Project-affected stream segments; (2) evaluating sediment capture/deposition in Project reservoirs; (3) identifying flows necessary to maintain geomorphic processes; (4) identifying historical and existing sediment sources and Project-related erosion areas; (5) development of potential restoration of the Rush Creek channel within the former lakebed of Waugh Lake; (6) development of potential enhancement of channels near SR-158; and (7) evaluation of sediment deposition/transport in Rush Creek near the Silver Lake inlet.
+The following describes the geomorphology study approach which includes data collection and analyses for: (1) characterizing channel conditions in the Project-affected stream reaches; (2) evaluating sediment capture/deposition in Project reservoirs; (3) identifying flows necessary to maintain geomorphic processes; (4) identifying historical and existing sediment sources and Project-related erosion areas; (5) development of potential restoration of the Rush Creek channel within the former lakebed of Waugh Lake; (6) development of potential enhancement of channels near SR-158; and (7) evaluation of sediment deposition/transport in Rush Creek near the Silver Lake inlet.

-CHANNEL CONDITION IN THE PROJECT-AFFECTED STREAM SEGMENTS
+CHANNEL CONDITION IN THE PROJECT-AFFECTED STREAM REACHES

-Stream Segment Classification and Mesohabitat Typing
+Reach Classification and Mesohabitat Typing